Q&A with Coatings Manager Michael Yankowski

-In your capacity at LMC, is Propspeed a product that you recommend to your customers?
+Is Propspeed a product you recommend to your customers?

-Besides the propellers and running gear what other areas of a vessels underwater metals have you applied Propspeed on, and what kind of results have you experienced?
+Besides propellers and running gear, what other underwater metals have you applied Propspeed to and what kind of results have you experienced?

-What has been your level of satisfaction in Propspeed’s performance on the vessels that you inspect during next year’s haul-out?
+How satisfied are you with Propspeed’s performance on the vessels you inspect during haul-out?

 “I’m very satisfied with the results.
 I typically find zero growth on the coated areas, as long as the vessel has been properly maintained.”

 You recently applied Propspeed to your own vessel.
 How did that go?

 “My vessel and I are both in love with Propspeed.
 My only regret is not using the product sooner.
 A couple of years ago, I would use Propspeed on my shafts and propellers only.
 On my tabs, struts and rudders, I would use an epoxy primer and an antifoul.
 I was doing it this way a long time, making sure I applied those products properly.
 But they do not compare with the results I now receive from using Propspeed on all my running gear.”

 “Sure.
 I just wanted to say thank you to Propspeed for making a product that truly does what it says it will do, and for helping me win the constant battle of marine-growth attachment and making it a lot less of a problem, both for me and boat owners.”